For all your harassment related questions and answers, simply follow our guide below:

 - The final protection order will contain certain conditions to ensure the safety of the complainant.
 If the respondent does not follow these conditions, s/he will be guilty of an offence and will be liable for a fine or imprisonment of up to five years.

-- The suspended warrant of arrest remains valid until the protection order expires (after five years or a time period as the court decides), or is cancelled.
+- The suspended warrant of arrest remains valid until the protection order expires (after five years or a time period decided by the court), or is cancelled.

 - Harassment includes sexual harassment in the workplace.